 As a consequence, the construction of 48206 also allows the creation of a more accurate model of the 1984 non-articulated test car, 48204.

 So the first step is to dismantle everything, and, since APT vehicles are always the same way around in a half-rake, make a point of labelling the relevant ends of the test cars - in both cases the end adjacent to the TBF car was where the equipment racks were housed, which in reality minimised the amount of cabling needed from the generator set in the brake van area.
-Worth noting that because the two cars were marshalled at opposite ends of 001's TBF at different times, their interiors are the opposite way around to each other.
+Worth noting that because the two cars were marshalled at opposite ends of 001's TBF at different times, their interiors are effectively the opposite way around to each other, relative to the orientation of the unit.

 The interior mouldings of the Development Coach and the TS vehicle were cut in half and swapped around to form the basis of the new interiors for both vehicles.
 Some additional adjustments of the mouldings were required to get the various sections to fit into their new locations, owing to the differences between the regular and modified vehicles' bogie pivots etc.